Nuclear Norm Regularized Estimation of Panel Regression Models: Appendix

 This shows that the term $\left\| \widehat{\Gamma}_{R_0}(\beta) \right\|_1$ is the main source of the regularization bias.
 We suggest to approximate $\left\| \widehat{\Gamma}_{R_0}(\beta) \right\|_1 $ as follows,

 where $B_{NT} = (B_{NT,1},...,B_{NT,K})'$, with

 From (\ref{expansion.qpsi}) and (\ref{expansion.Gammahat.nuclearnorm}) we expect that $Q_{\psi}(\beta) + \psi (\beta - \beta_0) B_{NT} $ should be a good approximation to $ L_{R_0}(\beta)$.
-This heuristics suggests that we may reduce the bias of the nuclear norm regularized estimation by modifying the objective function.
+This heuristic suggests that we may reduce the bias of the nuclear norm regularized estimation by modifying the objective function.

 For this, suppose that $\widehat{\psi}$ is a data dependent choice of $\psi$ that satisfies the condition (\ref{Rhat=R0}).
 Let $\widehat{R}$ be a consistent estimator of $R_0$.
 Let $\widehat{\beta}^{(0)}_{\rm alt}$ be an preliminary estimator.
 For example, $\widehat{\beta}^{(0)} = \widehat{\beta}_{\widehat{\psi}}$ or $\widehat{\beta}^{(0)} = \widehat{\beta}_{*}$.